rcgoncalves/hostblocker/README.md

 - Improve source lists encoding support (namely, allow compressed files).

-## Change Log
-- 1.4.3 (2019-07-19)
-  - Use safer method for reading configuration
-- 1.4.2 (2018-03-23)
-  - Use cached file if download fails
-- 1.4.1 (2018-03-06)
-  - Remove default source file
-- 1.4 (2018-01-05)
-  - Add support for Unbound
-- 1.3.1 (2018-01-05)
-  - Code refactoring
-  - Change default score threshold to 0
-  - Allow specification of IP for hosts file
-  - Sort output by reverse domain
-  - Set remote connections timeout to 10s
-- 1.3 (2018-01-03)
-  - Add support for Bind
-- 1.2 (2017-12-23)
-  - Code refactoring
-  - Add support for Dnsmasq
-- 1.1 (2017-12-11)
-  - Improve AdBlock mapper
-  - Add support for caching sources
-- 1.0 (2017-12-10)
-  - Initial version

-## Author
-Rui Carlos Gonçalves (rcgoncalves.pt@gmail.com)

 ## License
+HostBlocker, a domain blocker file builder

+Copyright (C) 2017-2019 Rui Carlos Gonçalves

-*HostBlocker* is free software, distributed under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License (or any later version).
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-For more information, see the file LICENSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301  USA